4GeeksAcademy/master-javascript-programming-exercises/exercises/159.2-FashionInventory-B/README.md

 # `159.2` FashionInventory-B

 It's the same inventory data structure as before, you have a fashion catalog, an inventory `currentInventory` with items from various high-fashion designers.
-Each designer has a lineup of shoes and each shoe has a name and price.
+Each designer has a lineup of shoes, and each shoe has a name and price.

 ## 📝 Instructions:

-1. Write a function called `renderAverageCostPerDesigner` that will take in as paramater an array like `CurrentInventory`.
+1. Write a function called `renderAverageCostPerDesigner` that will take in as parameter an array like `currentInventory`.
 Your function should now return the average cost of all shoes by designer in this format:

 ```Js
 [